Draft Strategies | Depth Charts | Mock Drafts | SOS | Tools | ADP

 DEPTH CHART

-QBs: Jalen Hurts, Marcus Mariota, Tanner McKee
+QBs: Jalen Hurts, Marcus Mariota, Kenny Pickett, Tanner McKee

 WRs: A.J.
 Brown, DeVonta Smith, Julio Jones, Olamide Zaccheaus, Quez Watkins